AndrewWasHere/steam_illusion/README.md

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC 4.0).
-See https://creativecommons.org/licenses/by-nc/4.0/ for more information.
+See LICENSE.txt or https://creativecommons.org/licenses/by-nc/4.0/ for more information.